 Well, if I’m being honest, it hasn’t gone quite as planned.
 But that’s okay and my experience has led me write to this post in hopes of helping others.
 So if you’re searching for the answers to questions like, “How can I increase my milk supply fast?” or, “How do new moms breastfeed?” then this is definitely for you!

-My Breastfeeding Story + Hope For New Moms
+My Breastfeeding Story + Breastfeeding Tips For New Moms

 With my daughter (who is almost four years old now), I was absolutely set on everything natural – during pregnancy, birth, and her first year.
 I wanted zero drugs, zero chemicals, zero formula.
 If you’ve read my c-section story, you know that things didn’t go as planned.
 (I’ve now had two c-sections and you can read about how to recover from one smoothly here.)